couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 A simple face swapper adapted to Automatic1111 from [harisreedhar](https://github.com/harisreedhar/Swap-Mukham) work, and based on insightface inswapper heavily inspired by roop.

-## Notes:

-Enhanced User Experience: We've made significant improvements to the download functionality on our platform!
-With the addition of a new download button, progress tracker, and informative status updates, you can now enjoy the convenience of automatically downloading all models seamlessly, except for the "[79999_iter.pth]" download, which requires a different process.
-To optimize memory usage and create a safer environment, we have responsibly removed the NSFW (Not Safe for Work) section.
-Please be mindful of the content you access, as it's now the users' responsibility to ensure a safe browsing experience.

 ## Changelog
 - Now it does not load the models at start.
 - Added Download Models button.